Masha and Dasha Krivoshlyapova: Later life

-They were also able to buy alcohol, and over the next decade the twins became alcoholics.
+They were also able to buy alcohol, and over the next decade, the twins became alcoholics.
 Only Dasha actually drank, as Masha was unable to because of a gag reflex, but because they shared the same blood supply, both would become inebriated.
-They made many attempts to stop drinking, which included hypnotism, magic spells and being 'sewn up', a process whereby a capsule (containing a nocebo chemical which would supposedly kill them upon inebriation) was inserted surgically under their skin.
+They made many attempts to stop drinking, which included hypnotism, magic spells, and being "sewn up," a process whereby a capsule (containing a nocebo chemical that would supposedly kill them upon inebriation) was inserted surgically under their skin.

-The pair visited Cologne, Germany, in August 1991.
+The pair visited Cologne, Germany in August 1991.
 However, the trip was cut short following the Soviet coup attempt to overthrow Mikhail Gorbachev.

 They befriended a British journalist, Juliet Butler, in 1988.
-The twins and Butler's family became close friends over the next twelve years, and she collaborated with them in appearing in a BBC Horizon documentary on conjoined twins in 1999.
+The twins and Butler's family became close friends over the next twelve years and she collaborated with them in appearing in a BBC Horizon documentary on conjoined twins in 1999.
 Butler also helped write their autobiography, which was published in Germany in 2000.
-She wrote a novel based on their life story, The Less you Know, The Sounder You Sleep, which was published in the UK, Australia, New Zealand, Canada, India, South Africa and the Netherlands in 2017.
+She wrote a novel based on their life story, The Less you Know, The Sounder You Sleep, which was published in the UK, Australia, New Zealand, Canada, India, South Africa, and the Netherlands in 2017.

 British surgeon Lewis Spitz, who specialised in operating on conjoined twins, offered to separate them in London, but Masha was against the procedure.

 Death

 Masha fell ill on 13 April 2003, complaining of back pain.
 She died of a heart attack the following day, seventeen hours after the onset of her symptoms.
-Dasha was taken to the First City Hospital and died another seventeen hours later due to blood poisoning from the toxic by-products of Masha's decomposing body.
-At the time of their death they were the oldest living conjoined twins.
+Dasha was taken to the First City Hospital and died seventeen hours later due to blood poisoning from the toxic byproducts of Masha's decomposing body.
+At the time of their death, they were the oldest living conjoined twins.

-The pair were cremated and their remains lie in the Novodevichy Cemetery in Moscow.
+The pair were cremated, and their remains lie in the Novodevichy Cemetery in Moscow.